We compare unlimited data phone plans to help you find the best one

 On Friday, Sprint added a new tier to its unlimited data plans called Unlimited Premium that includes Amazon Prime, Hulu, Tidal and a 50GB LTE mobile hotspot.
-The new plan will cost $90 a month and be the company's most expensive plan.
+The new plan will cost $90 a month and be the company's most expensive plan and yet for what's included one of the better values offered by any carrier.

 For over a year, the unlimited data wars between AT&T, Verizon, T-Mobile and Sprint have been heated to say the least.
 Each one tries to outdo the others in terms of price and how much data you actually get.
 On the one hand, unlimited data is like a bottomless cup of coffee at a diner: At some point you'll be cut off.
 On the other hand, many people don't actually need all that data -- or coffee for that matter.

-Note: Editors' note: This article was originally published on Feb.
-13, 2017.
-Since that time, AT&T, Sprint, T-Mobile and Verizon all announced multiple changes to their unlimited data plans.
-The information below reflects the prices and features of unlimited plans as of Sept.
-4, 2018.